Diverse Mini-Batch Selection in Reinforcement Learning for Efficient Chemical Exploration in de novo Drug Design: Experimental Evaluation

 \subsection{Diverse Mini-Batch Selection Enhances Reference-Based Diversity}

 To obtain a more comprehensive evaluation of the diversity, we also investigate reference-based diversity \cite{hu2024hamiltonian}.
-In particular, we consider the number of unique molecular scaffolds, also known as Bemis-Murcko scaffolds \cite{bemis1996properties}, computed by RDKit \cite{landrum2006rdkit}.
+In particular, we consider the number of unique molecular scaffolds, also named Bemis-Murcko scaffolds \cite{bemis1996properties}, computed by RDKit \cite{landrum2006rdkit}.
 We are only interested in the diversity of molecules suitable for our target and, therefore, only consider scaffolds of active molecules with both an oracle score and QED above 0.5. \Cref{fig:scaffolds} shows the cumulative number of unique active molecular scaffolds per generative step for the DRD2-, GSK3$\beta$- and JNK3-based reward functions.
-The lines and shaded area display the mean and max-min values, respectively, across 10 independent reruns for each configuration.
+The lines and shaded area display the mean and standard deviation, respectively, across 10 independent reruns for each configuration.